Jarząbkowice, Silesian Voivodeship

 Jarząbkowice is a village in the administrative district of Gmina Pawłowice, within Pszczyna County, Silesian Voivodeship, in southern Poland.
-It lies approximately 7 km south of Pawłowice, 20 km south-west of Pszczyna, and 44 km south-west of the regional capital Katowice.

 The village was first mentioned in a Latin document of Diocese of Wrocław called Liber fundationis episcopatus Vratislaviensis from around 1305 as item Geranczcovitz.
 The creation of the village was a part of a larger settlement campaign taking place in the late 13th century on the territory of what will be later known as Upper Silesia.